ExEiS09/vagrant-generator/README.md

-# vagrant-generator
+# vault-generator

-Vagrant approle token generator.
+Vault approle token generator.

 Can be used for creating approles, policies, creating tokens and restict access to secrets.